epfllibrary/latex-course/_episodes/02-DocumentOrganization.md

 Some journals and universities provide templates for LaTeX documents.
  Templates will include the expected documentclass, font size, packages, etc. in order to create a specific layout.
- For EPFL, there is an unofficial [PhD thesis](https://github.com/glederrey/EPFL_Thesis_Template) template maintained by the PhD association Polydoc.
+ For EPFL, there is an unofficial [PhD thesis template](https://github.com/glederrey/EPFL_Thesis_Template) maintained by the PhD association Polydoc.
+EPFL IC faculty also has a [template for LaTeX documents](https://github.com/HexHive/thesis_template) maintained by Mathias Payer.
+{: .callout}

 ## Exercices